somefunAgba/NLSIG-COVID19Lab/osspaper/paper.md

 - adaptation of the Dvoretzky–Kiefer–Wolfowitz (DKW) inequality for the Kolmogorov–Smirnov (KS) test to construct a confidence interval of uncertainty on the nlogistic-sigmoid model with a 99% (1-0.01) probability.

 `NLSIG-COVID19Lab` is useful as a quick real-time monitoring tool for the COVID-19 pandemic.
-It was designed to be used by humans, both researchers and non-reserachers.
+It was designed to be used by humans, both researchers and non-reserachers. `NLSIG-COVID19Lab` provides an optimization workflow with functions to make modelling the COVID-19 pandemic easy and reliable.

-The application of the `NLSIG` to modelling the COVID-19 pandemic won the best paper at the *2nd African Symposium on Big Data, Analytics and Machine Intelligence and 6th TYAN International Thematic Workshop, December 3-4, 2020*.

 `NLSIG-COVID19Lab` is currently written in MATLAB but will be implemented in other languages in the future.